Polygala (Yuan Zhi)

 Neuroprotection (preclinical evidence)

 Tenuigenin, tenuifolin, polygalasaponins, and onjisaponin B demonstrate β-amyloid reduction, antioxidant effects, neurotransmitter regulation, synaptic function improvement, anti-inflammatory effects, neuronal apoptosis inhibition, and autophagy modulation in animal models of dementia, Alzheimer's, and Parkinson's.
-Mechanistic foundation stronger than human RCT base.
+The mechanistic foundation is stronger than the human RCT base.

 Mechanism of action